5418XR/Wireless-Sensor-Node/README.md

 level needed to charge the battery.
 This battery is what will power our Arduino which reads and transmits the temperature data.
 We used a PWM to regulate the DC/DC converter in order to save power.
-We went above and beyond the requirements by developing an Android app that monitored the temperature.
-This report will delve into the specific design process taken to develop this project.
+We went above and beyond the requirements by developing an Android app that monitored the temperature.(See more detail in Final_report PDF)